QM-Quality-Manager/v3-docs/content/en/docs/user/functions/edit_user_information.md

 ---
-title: "Functions"
+title: "Edit user information"
-linkTitle: "Functions"
+linkTitle: "Edit user information"
 date: 2017-01-04
 description: >
-  All functions for users.
+  Function under Users for changing the data of users.
 ---
-# Edit user information

-Function under Users for changing the data of users.

 ### Fields

 - User name: Used by the user for logging into the system.
 Distinguishes between uppercase and lowercase letters.
 Must be unique for each customer.